tidbyt/tidbyt.dev/docs/04_publish/02_publishing_apps.md

 One final note before we hop in - you may want to check out the [schema docs](../06_reference/schema.md) if you haven't already.
 Schema allows you to display options inside of the Tidbyt mobile app so the user can configure your starlark applet.

 ## Quick Start
-Fork and clone the [Tidbyt community repo](https://github.com/tidbyt/community) to your local machine, and then run the following from the local folder, to generate everything you need!
+Fork and clone the [Tidbyt community repo](https://github.com/tidbyt/community) to your local machine, and then run the following from the local folder to generate everything you need!
 ```
 pixlet create
 ```